Navigating the Cloud Landscape Through a Health, Health Services and Compliance Lens

 To elaborate further, sometimes leveraging the expertise of an organization that specializes in the cloud’s capabilities, particularly as they relate to the healthcare industry, can build confidence with skeptical stakeholders.
 An experienced cloud services provider can bring an insider’s perspective to adding value, showing the value, and demonstrating the value to each executive, one by one.
 There is uncertainty in change, and a tried and tested potential cloud partner can’t just clarify the benefits it provides, but also show that its services will not be more difficult for the healthcare organization than the ones it already has in place.

-For example, the potential cloud partner can show stakeholders the value in how it can protect the privacy of an organization’s data by elaborating on how its compliance environment is designed to foster further compliance within the organization—transforming compliance from an afterthought to part of the culture.
-The cloud specialist could also demonstrate the security apparatus’ auto remediation strategies and technology that fixes things that might be configured in a way that could lead to a bigger issue.
+For example, the potential cloud partner can show stakeholders the value in how it can protect the privacy and security of an organization’s data by elaborating on how its compliance environment is designed to foster further compliance within the organization—transforming compliance from an afterthought to part of the culture.
+The cloud specialist could also demonstrate the security apparatus’ auto-remediation strategies and technology that fixes things that might be configured in a way that could lead to a bigger issue.
 And as a closer, the cloud provider can discuss one of the cloud’s marquee benefits—its power to provide the agility that healthcare organizations need—and demonstrate how that can be applied in each business unit to add value.

 Addressing the Multiple Unique Concerns of a Multi-Cloud Environment

 - Unique multi-cloud challenges for payers.
 You may have a particular system that is not compliant with other systems.
 You may have one team that is working toward one set of initiatives only to be met with a different cloud, managed by a different team on another set of initiatives.
 With some payers, multiple cloud solutions are happening all around them.
 It’s essential to make sure there’s one pane of glass for all these clouds and that the overall strategies align across multiple cloud environments.
-For example, if you are a compliance officer, you really do need to know how compliant your clouds are—but how do you do that if you don’t have some kind of extraction of system data telemetry that allows you to visualize the compliant state of all the different clouds you use?
-Despite this difficulty, there are seasoned cloud services providers that have the expertise to help ensure compliance—but trying to put that together yourself is very difficult.
+For example, if you are a compliance officer, you really do need to know how compliant your clouds are — but how do you do that if you don’t have some kind of extraction of system data telemetry that allows you to visualize the compliant state of all the different clouds you use?
+Despite this difficulty, there are seasoned cloud services providers that have the expertise to help ensure compliance — but trying to put that together yourself is very difficult.

 There’s a difference in managing PHI in a cloud environment and managing it securely and compliantly.

 Even magnificent companies that offer wonderful products and services often fail to protect PHI.
 Some of the richest banks on the planet have suffered at the hands of malicious insiders who walked off with their data.
 Healthcare organizations have to continue to focus on the basics with an increased concentration on automation in the effort to remove the individual from that environment as much as possible.
-The cloud can help you realize great efficiency gains, but unless you are an automation, security, privacy, compliance, and cloud expert—where you can predict the behavior of the remediation of someone’s actions with pinpoint accuracy in real time—it is difficult.
+The cloud can help you realize great efficiency gains, but unless you are an automation, security, privacy, compliance, and cloud expert—where you can predict the behavior of the remediation of someone’s actions with pinpoint accuracy in real-time—it is difficult.
 Chris Bowen, Chief Privacy and Security Officer and Founder of ClearDATA offers this precaution, “The tooling to protect PHI In the cloud is quite advanced from just a few years ago.
 Managing PHI securely and compliantly takes focus, it takes constant investment, it takes amazing drive and grit to do—and it’s a very steep learning curve to do it correctly.”

 How are things different?
 Cloud services take the traditional foundational elements and change them so they can be rearchitected in a way that’s very specific to your application.
-It has to be reconfigured to run in the cloud—able to scale up, scale down, and scale out if necessary.
+It has to be reconfigured to run in the cloud—able to scale up, scale down, and scale-out if necessary.
 You must take your use case and architect it in a way that’s useful in the cloud.
 The cloud security architect is really an essential component in this journey.
 Often traditional IT teams naturally think about the security tooling they’ve used for decades in an on-premises environment.
 But today, Privacy by Design and Security by Design must be central to your planning.
-If you aren’t sure how to do that, an experienced, healthcare centric cloud services provider can offer professional services to assist with migration planning.
+If you aren’t sure how to do that, an experienced, healthcare-centric cloud services provider can offer professional services to assist with migration planning.